- Practice makes perfect

 Additionally, our language ability is one of our most visible skills!
 If you are at work and your fluency level is not very high, your boss or colleagues may unfairly judge the quality of your work.

 Here are seven easy ways that you can work on your fluency

 1. Practice makes perfect!

-The first time you hear a new word or phrase it may be hard to remember and pronounce it, but the hundredth time you hear it it will be very easy.
+The first time you hear a new word or phrase, it may be hard to remember and pronounce it, but the hundredth time you hear it, it will be effortless.
 All of English is like this – remember, even native speakers spend many years in school learning spelling and pronunciation.
-There’s a phrase in English that goes ‘use it or lose it’ which means that if you don’t use something it will become useless.
-English is the same — the more you use English the better you become, and the less you use it the less fluent you will be.
+There’s a phrase in English that goes ‘use it or lose it!’ which means that if you don’t use something, it will become useless.
+English is the same — the more you use English, the better you become, and the less you use it, the less fluent you will be.

 2) Don’t freak out!

 The number one tip in sounding more fluent is to relax!
-Learning English can be very stressful and when you’re tense you’re more likely to make mistakes such as using the wrong word or mispronouncing something.
+Learning English can be very stressful.
+When you’re tense, you’re more likely to make mistakes, such as using the wrong word or mispronouncing something.
 Remember that most native speakers are happy to help you if you’re struggling.
-Next time you feel stressed out about your English, just take a deep breath and focus on what you are trying to communicate!
+Next time you feel stressed out about your English, take a deep breath and focus on what you are trying to communicate!

 3) Immerse yourself in English